Understanding the Intricacies of Rental Arbitrage: A Guide for Beginners

 A key part of the rental arbitrage business is convincing landlords to allow you to sublet their property on a short-term basis.
 One way to do this is by leveraging comprehensive insurance coverage.

 You can tell the landlord that you carry your own insurance, which provides coverage for accidental and intentional damages caused by guests—an upgrade to the insurance they currently have.
-You can also add the landlord as an additionally insured party on your Proper Insurance policy.
+You can also add the landlord as an additional insured party on your Proper Insurance policy.
 This means that if they are named in a lawsuit arising from using the property as a short-term rental, they have protection under your policy, which can be a significant selling point.

 *Please note that civil matters such as noise complaints, overgrown trees, trash, etc. are not covered on liability insurance.
 Liability responds to covered bodily injury and property damage claims.